By using this site, you agree to the Privacy Policy and Terms of Use.

 (O innocent heart, what has happened to you?

-Finally, what is this prayer for you?) - Har ek baat pe kehte ho tum ke tu kya hai
+10. Har ek baat pe kehte ho tum ke tu kya hai

 Tumhi kaho ke tumhi ke saath ho ke tum kya hai